 Although the bags are silver, not green, they have the same sealing layer which is capable of sealing directly through powders and oils.
 They can also be opened by cutting a portion off and then resealed afterwards.

-Resealing Hops Bags
+Resealing Hops and Hemp Bags

-IMPAK offers several very simple solutions for resealing opened bags of hops.
+IMPAK offers several very simple solutions for resealing opened bags of hops and hemp.
 These range from bag clips that offer an air-tight seal without the need for a heat sealer, to hand held heat sealers such as our 6” HotJaw, or our more robust hand held sealers, the US-Made HHI-Series which are T-Clamp Sealers that come in the following lengths: 8”, 12”, 15”, 18”, and 26”.
 Another US-Made option is the similar portable sealer, the GXS-Series which are Scissor Sealers.
 See these options below, and read on for why IMPAK recommends pairing all of these options with an oxygen absorber.

 HotJaw Portable Sealers